-- Press the ESC key to enter the menu, then press NEXT repeatedly until you reach the FIRE TEST? prompt.
-Press ENT. - 2.
+- 1. Press the [ESC] key to enter the menu, then press [NEXT] repeatedly until you reach the FIRE TEST ? prompt.
+Press [ENT]. - 2.
 The display shows ## PTS TO TEST. - 3.
-One at a time, activate the detection devices at each point. - 4.
-As you activate each point, your command center will display the point text for 60 seconds and the bell will sound for 2 seconds.
+One-at-a-time, activate the detection devices to fault each point. - 4.
+As you fault each point, your command center displays the point text for 60 seconds and the bell will sound for 2 seconds.
 This verifies that the detection device is working properly.
 Your system automatically resets smoke detectors.

-When a resettable point (such as a smoke detector) is activated, the display shows SENSOR RESETTING for 5 seconds.
-During this time power is removed from smoke detectors.
+When a resettable point (such as a smoke detector) is faulted, the display shows SENSOR RESETTING for 5 seconds.
+During this time power is removed from smoke power relays.

-FIRE TEST? continued
+FIRE TEST ? (continued)

-Activating a point more than once does not add to the test count on the display.
-However, the command center emits a brief tone and displays the point text each time you activate the point, allowing you to test multiple devices assigned to one point.
+Faulting a point more than once does not increment the test count.
+However, the command center emits a brief tone and displays the point text each time you fault the point, allowing you to test multiple devices assigned to one point.

-- 5. When all points have been tested, O PTS TO TEST is displayed.
-Press ESC.
+- 5. When all points have been tested, 0 PTS TO TEST is displayed.
+Press [ESC].
 The display momentarily shows ALL PTS TESTED before returning to idle text. - 6.
-During the Fire Walk Test you may want to see the points that remain untested.
-Press the ESC key and VIEW UNTESTED? is displayed.
-Press ENT.
-The display shows #PTS UNTESTED.
-Press NEXT to see a list of the points that have not yet been tested.
-Move through this list by pressing the NEXT key.
-To resume the Fire Walk Test, press ESC. ##PTS TO TEST is displayed.
+During the Fire Test you may want to see the points that remain untested.
+Press the [ESC] key and VIEW UNTESTED ? is displayed.
+Press [ENT].
+The display shows # PTS UNTESTED.
+Press [NEXT] to see a list of the points that were not yet tested.
+Move through this list by pressing the [NEXT] key.
+To resume the Fire Test, press [ESC]. ## PTS TO TEST is displayed.

-Press ESC twice to leave the Fire Test mode.
+Press [ESC] twice to leave the Fire Test mode.